baikonur-oss/docs/docs/source/subprojects/eden.rst

     Successfully pushed profile api to DynamoDB

 .. note::
-    If eden table does not exist, aws-eden-cli will create it
+    If eden table does not exist, eden CLI will create it

 Use the same command to overwrite existing profiles (push to existing profile will result in overwrite):